gpsites/objectivismseminar.com/index.md

 Here is what we have planned:

-* Monday March 11,
+* Monday March 18,
   8:00pm [Mountain][mtn]:
   Carl (really, The Panel) will
-  begin leading
+  continue leading
   discussion of Chapter 21 (Reason) in Steven Pinker's book, [Enlightenment Now: The Case for Reason, Science, Humanism, and Progress][book]